soccertrack/funfacts/README.md

 ```

 ### 17. Script to machine code
 JavaScript engines have the flexibility to execute programs using either bytecode (interpreted) or machine code (compiled).
-Typically, scripts are first converted into an Abstract Syntax Tree (AST), forming the basis for generating bytecode, which is efficient for interpretation.
+Typically, scripts are first converted into an Abstract Syntax Tree (`AST`), forming the basis for generating `bytecode`, which is efficient for interpretation.

 During execution, the engine identifies hot segments or paths in the code.
-It optimizes these segments by compiling them into native machine code, enhancing performance significantly (this is TurboFan in V8 engine).
+It optimizes these segments by compiling them into `native machine code`, enhancing performance significantly (this is `TurboFan` in `V8 engine`).
 However, this optimized code relies on specific assumptions, like the presence of certain properties.
 If these assumptions prove incorrect during execution, a process called de-optimization occurs.
 The engine discards the generated machine code and reverts to interpreted mode to maintain correctness.

 ```mermaid
 graph TD;